-He has been part of the staff that earned back-to-back winning seasons including a 20-11 mark in 2015-16, reaching the 20-win mark for the third time at the Division 1 level.
+He was part of the staff that earned back-to-back winning seasons including a 20-11 mark in 2015-16, reaching the 20-win mark for the third time at the Division 1 level.
 The Tigers also tied the record for the most wins in a season at the Gentry Center, going 11-3 at home and participating in the CollegeInsider.com Postseason Tournament.

 The Dunwoody, Ga. native spent the 2013-14 season as Georgia Southern's Director of Operations, aiding with team travel and video exchange among many other tasks.